Sondre071/PowerShell-Utility-Modules/README.md

 # Sondre's PowerShell Modules

+- A collection of Modules I began working on during christmas break of 2024, when I swapped from Bash to PowerShell and fell in love ✨

 ## Installation

 - Clone the repo and add the `Modules` folder to your PSModulePath environment variable.